jeffblackadar/sensation/README.md

 ## setup / installation
-In Google Drive - create a directory example: "github"
+This can be run from a notebook in Google Colab:  https://github.com/jeffblackadar/sensation/blob/main/installer.ipynb In Google Drive - create a directory example: "github"

 Open a temporary notebook in Google Colab